lixin-wei/ceac_tracker/README.md

 nohup python -u ceac_tracker/refresh_periodically.py 3600&
 ```

-# For Developers: How to Replace Third-Party Services
+# For Developers: How to Replace Third-Party Service

 I use [2captcha](https://2captcha.com/) to resolve captcha.

-And use [DingTalk Robot](https://open.dingtalk.com/document/robots/custom-robot-access) for notification.
+And use email to send the notification.

-You probably need to replace them if you don't want to use these two service.
+You probably need to replace it if you don't want to use this service.

 To replace captcha resolving service, you need to implement another `resolve_captcha(image_base64)` function similar to what in `two_captcha_resolve.py`,
 and replace all `resolve_captcha` to your own function.